marconicivitavecchia/m4m-domotics/roadmap/roadmap-2019.md

 # Space requirements
 For MakerFaire 2019 we would like to ask for a larger space: a single slot 4x2m was too small for both domotics systems and VR.
 If we will have two slots, we may use a slot to recreate a small home (in scale), and the other slot for one or two VR locations.

-# Proposals
-The current project needs still some work to be stable and complete, but most of the job is done: a real domotics environment that can be controlled by both a web page and virtual reality.
-We need to agree about the direction we should move forward to and which features we should add.

-## Core technology
+# Core technology
 We should keep stick to our value proposition that is something like: an integrated system that blends together domotics and virtual reality.

 In other words, we should find the way to exploit the potential of controlling a real environment from the web and virtual reality.
 Although solutions as Augmented Reality or immersive pictures/videos can be powerful add-ons, should not become in the short-term the main target.

-## Target audience
+# Target audience
 We would like to keep addressing workers (eg. installation technicians) and/or general audience (eg. family) at the moment.

 We would like to avoid to specialize the project towards a pure security system (eg. anti-theft system) or for people with disability.

+# Proposals
+The current project needs still some work to be stable and complete, but most of the job is done: a real domotics environment that can be controlled by both a web page and virtual reality.
+We need to agree about the direction we should move forward to and which features we should add.

 ## Installation technicians
 This was the very first use case for this project, and we may stay on this track adding following features: